 Here are the key factors we use to evaluate every suburb:

 We look at both historical performance and forward-looking indicators, such as infrastructure investment, population growth, and gentrification.
-Suburbs with strong capital growth are essential for building long-term equity.
+With Brisbane delivering 86% growth over five years, suburbs positioned for the next wave of appreciation are essential for building long-term equity.

 Access to new or upgraded transport links, schools, hospitals, and retail centres often drives rapid appreciation.
-We prioritise areas benefiting from ongoing or planned infrastructure projects.
+We prioritise areas benefiting from Cross River Rail (completing 2026), Brisbane Metro, Queens Wharf, and Olympic-linked projects.

-Suburbs popular with renters, especially professionals, students, and families, tend to have lower vacancy rates and stronger tenant retention.
-This is critical for consistent cash flow.
+Suburbs popular with renters — especially professionals, students, and families — tend to have lower vacancy rates and stronger tenant retention.
+Brisbane's vacancy rate sits below 1% across most suburbs, creating exceptional tenant demand.

 By using these criteria, we go beyond hype and headlines to bring you evidence-based property investment Brisbane tips that actually work in today's market.